super mario galaxy (**1/2)

 For God’s sake, that the current most-anticipated Wii game is Super Smash Bros.
 Brawl, which will not use the Wii’s motion-sensing functionality, should probably say something, though I’m not totally sure what.

 Mario’s spin attack is a real limp noodle stuck to the center of your TV screen.
 I could never shake (no pun intended) the tackiness of it.
 After Mario spins, there’s a lull, during which he can’t spin again.
 This is clearly to limit the player’s ability to shake the controller like crazy, so that Mario is always attacking, wherever he goes, which would make any “advanced” playing session of the game look even less like art.
 You’ll know Mario is able to attack again when the little star pops out from under Mario’s hat and makes a little doggie chew-toy noise.
 The little star exists mainly so that the player can feel some tiny intangible debt to Princess Rosalina, thus validating her existence as a character: see, it’s Rosalina that gives us the little magic star, which grants us the spin attack and the ability to fly through space.
-Personally, I would rather none of this be explained at all, though clearly Nintendo continuity fetishists would fall apart at the seams if there weren’t plenty of slow-moving dialogue windows to seal all the holes, to keep it all air-tight — never mind that the explanation is a flaming load of bullshit, if a guy with a mushroom for a head says it, it must be true.
+Personally, I would rather none of this be explained at all, though clearly Nintendo continuity fetishists would fall apart at the seams if there weren’t plenty of slow-moving dialogue windows to seal all the holes, to keep it all air-tight — never mind that the explanation is a flaming load of bullstuff, if a guy with a mushroom for a head says it, it must be true.

 I would rather Mario just punch and kick the enemies in the face, the way he did in Super Mario 64.
 Maybe that was considered Way Too Violent for Grandpa’s Pacemaker, I don’t know.
 Either way, I hereby declare my strict stance against normal attack actions that require the player to shake the Wii remote.